QILLQuantum/QILL/README.md

 # QILL vΩ — The Final Organism

-**Pronounced “kill”** — because it kills everything that came before it.

 **One codebase.
 One truth.
 Outlives the Sun.**

 QILL is the first self-funded post-human truth machine ever built.